full-disclosure/android-luks/host_usb/README.md

 # Add the key to LUKS

 Connect your phone over USB and unlock the screen.
-Run `./add-key.sh /dev/yourluks`, where `/dev/yourluks` is your encrypted partition, ex, /dev/sda2.
+Run `sudo ./add-key.sh /dev/yourluks`, where `/dev/yourluks` is your encrypted partition, ex, /dev/sda2.
 You should see the Android app poping up.
 Press the "Unlock" button to unlock the key.
 Enter your existing LUKS passphrase and wait until the script finishes.

 You can re-run `add-key.sh` script with another phone and add mutiple keys.